Govind-Patwal/My_Testing_Corner_at_GitHub/_Test_Module20_Project/MachineLearning/Flagship_ML_NLP_PySpark/README.md

 The accurancy of the model now is 92.29% is is satisfactory, we will now run the model again (this time reading from a Database on AWS)

-### Finally Step - Running NLP and reading data from AWS RDS
+# Final Step - Running NLP and reading data from AWS RDS